Imperial Russian Navy: Reign of Peter the Great

 The naval cathedral in Kronstadt was one of several cathedrals of the Imperial Russian Navy.

 The organizational principles of the Russian Navy, educational and training methods for preparing future staff, and methods for conducting military action were all summarized in the Naval Charter (1720), written by Peter I himself.
 Peter the Great, Feodor Apraksin, Alexey Senyavin, Naum Senyavin, Admiral Mikhail Golitsyn and others are generally credited for the development of the Russian art of naval warfare.
 The main principles of naval warfare were further developed by Grigory Spiridov, Feodor Ushakov, and Dmitry Senyavin.

 Between 1688 and 1725, a period spanning most of Peter's reign, some 1,260 seagoing vessels were built in Russian shipyards for the Imperial Russian Navy.
-Fleets were launched successively on the White Sea, the Sea of Azov (with access to the Black Sea), the Baltic Sea, and the Caspian Sea (Russo-Persian War of 1722-1723).
+Fleets were launched successively on the White Sea, the Sea of Azov (with access to the Black Sea), the Baltic Sea, and the Caspian Sea (Russo-Persian War of 1722–1723).
 In 1700, the majority of sailors in the Imperial Russian Navy were foreigners at the start of the Great Northern War.
 But by 1721, at the end of the same war, the navy had 7,215 native-born sailors.

+In 1734, during the War of the Polish Succession, the Russian fleet engaged the French Navy for the first time and proved successful in deciding the Siege of Danzig in Russia's favor.
+The Russian victory ensured that their claimant, August III, ascended to the Polish throne.